top of page

 The courtyard was a long rectangle with burnt orange bricks that made a scenic walkway.
 But tonight was a grisly scene to take in.

-There were bodies scattered at various distances.
+Gore seeped between the bricks There were bodies scattered at various distances.
 Several piles of bodies had been moved, as if stacked, along the sides of the buildings.
 The bodies were a mix, and indiscriminate.
-Some were even wearing police uniforms.
+Some even wore police uniforms.

 Directly ahead, from the tall capitol, came a man wearing the forest green uniform of the Capitol Police Department.
 Behind him came a more heavily armed man wearing fatigues, a multicam pattern, with a dark green vest that read “NATIONAL GUARD.”
 The officer waved him forward.